hideaki-j/hideaki-j.github.io/index.md

 # 📙 Biography

 Hideaki Joko is a researcher and PhD candidate at Radboud University, Netherlands.
-He received his MSc from the University of Tokyo for his research on natural language processing (NLP), and BEng in applied mathematics from Waseda University.
-He was a research engineer at Mitsubishi Electric, Japan, from 2016 to 2020.
+He earned an MSc from the University of Tokyo for his research in natural language processing (NLP) and a BEng in applied mathematics from Waseda University.
+He served as a research engineer at Mitsubishi Electric from 2016 to 2020.

-His research interests include information retrieval (IR) and NLP, and he has ~8 years of research and ~5 years of hands-on experience in these fields.

-He has published 10+ papers in conferences and peer-reviewed journals, filed several patents, and received multiple awards for his NLP and IR research and development.
+Having ~8 years of research experience and ~5 years of hands-on experience in NLP and information retrieval (IR), he has published 10+ papers in conferences and peer-reviewed journals, obtained several patents, and received multiple awards for his research and development in NLP and IR.

 # 💪 Skills
 - Programming Languages: Python, C#, Java, etc.